mjafferiqbal18/SIGL/DatasetGeneration/README.md

 All the SIGs for a particular type of training data is combined and compressed into the dataset.json files

-For eg. apt-graphs contains many SIGS from apt software installations.
+For eg. apt-graphs contains many SIGs from apt software installations.
 All the information required from those SIGs is stored in the apt-dataset.json file

 The generateTrainingData.py file is used to add to the training data